DineWithMe/Development-Tools/Styling and Rule/Good Coding Habbit.md

-# Habbit
+# Habit

-Habbit is actually a rule which not able to translate into linter yet.
+Habit is actually a rule which not able to translate into linter yet.

 ## Do not destructuring the parameter